 Students must pay a \$100 SEVIS processing fee directly to the Department of Homeland Security at least three business days prior to the visa interview at the U.S. Consulate Office in their home country.
-Canadian students must pay the fee at least three business days prior to arriving at the port of entry.
-Students must present a receipt of payment at the time they make application for the student visa at the U.S. Consulate Office or at the port of entry.
+Students must present a receipt of payment at the time they make application for the student visa at the U.S. Consulate Office and at the port of entry.
+Canadian students must pay the fee and have evidence of payment prior to arrival at the port of entry.